babiaxr/aframe-babia-components/README.md

 [Go here to see the charts API](./docs/APIs/CHARTS.md).

-## Cities and Islands components API
+## Cities and Boats components API

 API for the city and inslands visualizers components.